Spine Surgeons treating Lumbar Osteoarthritis

 Surgical Treatment of Lumbar Osteophytes:

-If non-surgical treatments fail to provide adequate relief or if lumbar osteophytes cause significant nerve compression leading to debilitating symptoms like severe pain, weakness, or loss of bladder/bowel control, surgery may be necessary.
+If non-surgical treatments fail to provide adequate relief or if lumbar osteophytes cause significant nerve compression leading to severe pain, weakness, or loss of bladder/bowel control, doctors may recommend surgery.

 Laminectomy